msdalp/msdalp.github.io/_posts/2019-07-09-Sentry-on-Your-Server-with-Docker.markdown

 $ sudo certbot --nginx -d sentry.your_domain.com
 {% endhighlight %}

-Before moving forward first disable docker from updating iptables since we want to use ufw as a simple firewall.
+Before moving forward be aware docker messes with the iptables and makes using ufw tricky.
 What does this mean?
 Simply when you use docker and expose a port to the server (can be used for any reason) docker doesn't care about ufw.
-Let's say we will use these simple firewall settings and block everything else.
+Therefore make sure you are not exposing the port globally but only localhost.
 {% highlight bash %}
 $ ufw allow https
 $ ufw allow ssh
 $ ufw allow http
-{% endhighlight %}

-What you expect now that if docker is running a web app at port 8080 you should not be allowed to access to it by ip:8080.
-Well unfortunately docker will override rules including the firewall and expose this port to global.
-If you want to read details about this check [https://www.mkubaczyk.com/2017/09/05/force-docker-not-bypass-ufw-rules-ubuntu-16-04/](https://www.mkubaczyk.com/2017/09/05/force-docker-not-bypass-ufw-rules-ubuntu-16-04/)
-To prevent this:
-{% highlight bash %}
-$ echo "{
-\"iptables\": false
-}" > /etc/docker/daemon.json

-$ sed -i -e 's/DEFAULT_FORWARD_POLICY="DROP"/DEFAULT_FORWARD_POLICY="ACCEPT"/g' /etc/default/ufw
 {% endhighlight %}

 Restart docker and ufw (allow ssh-http-https as shown above).
 {% highlight bash %}